-Dialectical Behavioral Therapy and Suicidal Tendencies
+Dialectical Behavior Therapy and Suicidal Tendencies

-Dialectical behavioral therapy can help teens to recognize why they are having suicidal thoughts, how to cope with and eventually change those thoughts, and most importantly, how to keep those thoughts from turning into life-threatening actions.
+Dialectical behavioral therapy can help teens recognize why they are having suicidal thoughts, how to cope with and eventually change those thoughts, and most importantly, how to keep those thoughts from turning into life-threatening actions.
 When suicidal tendencies are coupled with other mental health disorders or symptoms, DBT can be successful at targeting both conditions effectively.

 Benefits of Dialectical Behavioral Therapy

-While many of today’s therapeutic techniques treat those who are diagnosed with substance abuse and co-occurring disorders as powerless victims, dialectical behavioral therapy empowers patients with their ability to effect positive change in their own lives.
+While many of today’s therapeutic techniques treat those who are diagnosed with substance abuse and co-occurring disorders as powerless victims, dialectical behavior therapy empowers patients with their ability to effect positive change in their own lives.
 By altering their harmful thought patterns and attitudes, they can take back control over their emotions and behaviors and ultimately regain positive power in their relationships with themselves and others.